 Steven A. Forns

-As the office manager, Steven brings both structure and warmth to Appetite For Change, with ample experience in academia and the arts prior to joining the AFC team.
-He spent most of his life moving across the U.S. before earning his BA in music in 2017, settling in Minneapolis in 2019, and joining the AFC team in 2021.
-He is passionate about sustainable coffee, roleplaying games, and the writings of Wendell Berry.
+As the operations manager, Steven brings both structure and warmth to Appetite For Change, with ample experience in academia and the arts prior to joining the team.
+He is responsible for overseeing the administrative, technology, and general operations of the organziation.
+He spent most of his life moving across the U.S. before settling in Minneapolis in 2019 and joining the AFC team in 2021.
+He is passionate about FTO coffee, roleplaying games, and the writings of Wendell Berry.
 He has a particular fondness for bell peppers.